 - Non-IT use case service management capabilities.
 Whether this is what we’ve traditionally called enterprise service management or, more recently, back-office transformation.
 It’s what I define as “The use of ITSM principles and capabilities in other business areas to improve performance, service, and outcomes.”
 A possibility here would, therefore, be for ITSM tools to now be called enterprise service management tools or simply service management tools.
 But, hold on again, there’s still more to consider.

 - Platform-based capabilities.
 More and more ITSM tools are offering low-code/no-code capabilities for customers to quickly create new line-of-business applications without programming skills.
 It’s a platform-based capability.
 In many ways, it’s reminiscent of the business process automation (BPA) tools that seemed more popular in the early 2000s – probably because they’re now likely marketed as digital transformation tools in 2020.
-So, we therefore have some other possible new names for ITSM tools – BPA tools, service automation tools, or even digital transformation tools.
+So, we therefore have some other possible new names – BPA tools, service automation tools, or even digital transformation tools.
 OK, that last one is jumping the shark and I’ve not even mentioned artificial intelligence (AI)

 Taking a different view

 While the above is logical (I hope), it’s very much an inside-out view of ITSM tools.
 Talking to what they do rather than what they achieve through what they do.
 In many ways, it begs the question as to whether IT service management, or even service management, is still a good term to use to describe what’s done and achieved through capabilities such as incident management and service level management (to name just two of ITIL 4’s 34 practices).
-But let’s park this for another time, to focus on ITSM tools.
+But let’s park this for another time, to focus on that naming.
 Especially because I think that the conclusion re tools will also be relevant to ITSM per se.

 More and more, we’re talking about outcomes and value creation in ITSM.
 So, is there an opportunity to talk about ITSM tools in terms of their outcomes rather than simply what they do to achieve those outcomes?